 This is especially true if you are trying on an item that is not your normal style or something that you think doesn't look good on you.

-For example, I once tried on a shirt and then heard a female friend tell me this:
+For example, I once tried on a shirt for a female friend and heard her say this:

-The shirt had some pink on it and some touches that I thought were a little too "girly" for my taste.
+The shirt had some pink on it and some designs that I thought were a little too "girly" for my taste.

-The next few times I wore the "girly" shirt, I got tons of compliments from other women.
+The next few times I wore the "girly" shirt, I got a few compliments from other women I knew.

-Guess how many compliments I got on the ones I picked out myself?
+Guess how many compliments I got with the ones I picked out myself?

 If one woman likes the way you look in a new shirt, pair of pants, jacket, shoes, or anything, other women will like the way you look too.